josephdwebb/woodlandweather/README.md

 ### Step 1: Making a Pull Request

-1. Visit [WoodlandWeather](https://github.com/josephdwebb/woodlandweather) if you don't have the repository, you can clone it to your local machine.
+1. Visit [WoodlandWeather](https://github.com/josephdwebb/woodlandweather).
+If you don't have the repository, you can clone it to your local machine.
 2. To make a Pull Request, fork the repository to your own GitHub account.
 3. Clone your forked repository to your local machine using Git or GitHub Desktop.